 I had the pleasure of hanging out with a few of the older monks who were looking after the children.
 I gave a chocolate to the child (with the older monk’s permission) and made his day.
 I’ll never forget him.

 Shanghai's unforgettable skyline greets you with flashing lights and the feeling that you're in the future.
-Soon to be home of the 2nd tallest sky scraper in the world, the architecture will keep you amazed.
+Soon to be home of the 2nd tallest skyscraper in the world, the architecture will keep you amazed.
 The city is full of hidden pockets of culture that I was lucky enough to explore.
 Art galleries and shops gracefully clutter the streets such as Tianzifang, Moganshang and 1933 Art districts.
-My adventures ranged from rooftop hopping, shopping, people watching, or getting lost amongst the culture clash between modern society and Chinese history.
+My adventures ranged from rooftop hopping, shopping, people watching, or getting lost among the culture clash between modern society and Chinese history.

-One of my favorite parts of Shanghai was learning about the food.
+One of my favourite parts of Shanghai was learning about the food.
 A good way to learn the insider culinary tips is to take a foodie tour of the city.
 My local guide taught us how to eat the local dish xiaolongbao.
 He told us to take a small bite out of the dumpling to suck out the soup, and then enjoy the entirety of the dumpling.
 This kind of local knowledge I was provided just topped off the incredible cultural experience in Shanghai.